chinese-soup/puush-dumper/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         Alternative path to the config file.
-Defualt is ./config.json
+Default is ./config.json
   -n, --no-download     Don't download the files, just dump the links to
                         stdout.